 - UberPOOL – by pooling different passengers together in the same car, this service offers more affordable rates than UberX.
 This can be any four-door car.

 3. Submit Your Paperwork

-- Interior – front and back seats
+- Phones of vehicle interior – front and back seats

 Step 3: Set Your Own Schedule & Start Driving

 Once you’re ready to begin driving, download the Uber Driver app for iOS or Android to your smartphone.
 Because you’re an independent contractor, you can set your own schedule and drive when it works best for you.